awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-ip-addr.md

 You can view and copy the exact commands to mount your file system in the **Attach** dialog box\.

+**Note**
+Prior to mounting your file system, you need to add a rule for the mount target security group to allow inbound NFS access from the EC2 security group\.
+For more information, see [Using VPC security groups for Amazon EC2 instances and mount targets](network-access.md)\.

 **To view and copy the exact commands to mount your EFS file system using the mount target IP address**

 1. Open the Amazon Elastic File System console at [https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.